afska/arduino-nodejs-coffee/README.md

 ## arduino-nodejs-coffee
 Template for controlling an *Arduino* from *nodejs* with the *Firmata* protocol.
-It uses *grunt* for compiling the *coffee-script* sources and watching for changes for redeploy.
+It uses *grunt* for compiling the *coffee-script* sources and watching changes for redeploy.

 ### setup
 ```bash